SAP-samples/connecting-systems-services-integration-suite-codejam/README.md

   * Exercise 06 - Log service call in Google BigQuery (Open Connectors)
   * Exercise 07 - Add security to unsecure service (API Management)

+### Troubleshooting

+While going through the exercises, you might encounter common problems not explicitly related to them.
+Check out the [troubleshooting.md](troubleshooting.md) page, which includes a list of these common problems and their potential solutions.

 ## Known Issues

 None